Derek Chauvin sentenced to 22.5 years in prison for the murder of George Floyd

 Published

-The former Minneapolis police officer was sentenced to 22.5 years in prison for the murder of George Floyd.
+A judged sentenced Derek Chauvin to 22.5 years for the murder of George Floyd.
+He is expected to serve about 15 years behind bars.

 Published

-The former Minneapolis police officer was sentenced to 22.5 years in prison for the murder of George Floyd.
+A judged sentenced Derek Chauvin to 22.5 years for the murder of George Floyd.
+He is expected to serve about 15 years behind bars.

-Derek Chauvin, the former Minneapolis police officer convicted of murder in the death of George Floyd, has been sentenced to 270..
+Judge Peter Cahill sentenced the former Minneapolis police officer to 270 months in prison for murdering George Floyd (4:28).
+WCCO..

-Former Minneapolis police officer Derek Chauvin has been sentenced to 22.5 years in prison for the murder of George Floyd.
-Judge..
+Former Minneapolis police officer Derek Chauvin has been sentenced to 22 and a half years in prison for the murder of George Floyd.